 Higher drug concentrations for PIs, particularly TPV

-Avoid concomitant use of hepatotoxic medications.
+- Avoid concomitant use of hepatotoxic medications.

-For ARVs other than NVP:
+For ARVs Other than NVP:

-Rule out coinfection with HAV, HBV, HCV, EBV, and CMV.
+Consider viral causes of hepatitis: HAV, HBV, HCV, EBV, and CMV.

-Asymptomatic elevation of indirect bilirubin levels with normal direct bilirubin, AST, and ALT.
+- Jaundice; otherwise asymptomatic elevation of indirect bilirubin levels with normal direct bilirubin, AST, and ALT.

-- 49% developed increased total bilirubin levels (≥3.2 mg/dL); 13% had jaundice/scleral icterus.
+- 49% developed increased total bilirubin levels (≥3.2 mg/dL); 13% had jaundice/

-|Not necessary to discontinue the offending agent except for cosmetic reasons (hyperbilirubinemia may improve over time).
+|Not necessary to discontinue the offending agent except for cosmetic reasons.

 ||ARVs, especially ddI, d4T and combination of ddI and d4T

-GI bleeding, esophageal varices, hypersplenism.
+- GI bleeding, esophageal varices, hypersplenism.

-Mild elevations in AST and ALT, moderate increases in ALP, and pancytopenia (because of hypersplenism).
+- Mild elevations in AST and ALT, moderate increases in ALP, and pancytopenia (because of hypersplenism).

-Liver biopsy may reveal a variety of findings, most commonly nodular regenerative hyperplasia
+- Liver biopsy may reveal a variety of findings, most commonly nodular regenerative hyperplasia

-or hepatoportal sclerosis
+or hepatoportal sclerosis.